 ii) Learners will benefit more from working out rules for themselves in a guided discovery activity than from simply being "told" by the teacher, because ...

-NB : Two example reasons are given in the answers below, but remeber that you only need to give one.
+NB : Two example reasons are given in the answers below, but remember that you only need to give one, but must not repeat the same reason for different points.

 Answers to Practice Activities